 Discussion topics will include the scale of global energy usage and requirements for potential solutions, as well as the basic physics and chemistry of solar cells, fuel cells and batteries.
 Students will also explore performance issues, including economics, from the ideal device to the installed system and emerging materials research.

-Please note: this is an online-only course so lectures will not be captured on-campus.
+Please note: lectures of this online-only course will not be captured on-campus.

 - Bruce Clemens Professor, Materials Science and Engineering